arobson/rabbot/README.md

 $ docker logs rabbitmq
 ```

-When the Vagrant box is running, RabbitMQ can be accessed at `localhost:5673` and the management console at `http://localhost:15673`.
-This project uses non-standard ports to avoid conflicting with an existing RabbitMQ install.
+When the Vagrant box is running, RabbitMQ can be accessed at `localhost:5672` and the management console at `http://localhost:15672`.

 Click here for more information on [Vagrant](http://vagrantup.com), [Docker](http://docker.com), and [official RabbitMQ Docker image](https://registry.hub.docker.com/_/rabbitmq/).